Let’s face it, selling a new product on Amazon is tough, especially for beginners.

 Keyword Optimization – Optimization of product listings plays a big part in ranking your products.
 You need to insert your keywords on your title, description, and bullet points.

-However, using the correct KW terms for your PPC campaigns is also critical to your success.
-Using the right KWs will allow you to bid less while getting enough traffic to generate sales.
+However, using the correct keyword terms for your PPC campaigns is also critical to your success.
+Using the right keywords will allow you to bid less while getting enough traffic to generate sales.

 Now that we have discussed the steps for a successful product launch, here are the mistakes that you must avoid to ensure that your launch strategy goes smoothly.